-2010: Chiapas, Mexico to study Fair Trade and organics, producers from the Maya Vinic coffee cooperative.
+2010: Chiapas, Mexico to study Fair Trade and organics, with producers from the Maya Vinic coffee cooperative.

-2010: Traverse City, Michigan area for interviews with entrepreneurs involved in organics, Fair Trade, and local production.
+2010: Traverse City, Michigan area to study organics, Fair Trade, microfinance, and local production.

 2009: England to lead workshops at the International Youth for Fair Trade conference at Coventry University and to serve as a delegate to a Fair Trade conference at the Said Business School, Oxford University.

-2008: Ecuador to study Fair Trade, the effects of industrialized agriculture, and sustainability, focusing on perspectives of indigenous people of the Andes.
+2008: Ecuador to study perspectives of indigenous people on Fair Trade, the effects of industrialized agriculture, and sustainability.

-1997 to 2006: Multiple trips to Mexico to lead a study abroad program on business in Mexico, with a focus on the effects of free trade, and ways to pursue sustainable development.
+1997 to 2006: Multiple trips to Mexico for research on sustainable development and to lead a study abroad program on business in Mexico.,

 Advisor to Student Organizations at MSU:

 Spartan Global Development Fund (SGDF): SGDF raises funds for microloans for small entrepreneurs in the United States and around the world.
-For more information, see the SGDF Newsletters page on this website (see the link on the left hand side of this page) and the SGD website at www.spartanglobalfund.org.
+I serve on the board of directors for its companion organization, the Spartan Global Development Fund 501(c)(3) non-profit corporation.
+For more information, visite SGDF website at www.spartanglobalfund.org.